-Rights of access to information
+1. Right of access to information

-There are two distinct rights of access to information held by schools about pupils.
+There are two distinct rights of access to personal information held by schools.

-- 1. Under the Data Protection Act 1998 a pupil has a right to request access to their own personal information.
-In certain circumstances requests may be made by a parent on behalf of their child (see below). - 2.
-The right of parents to have access to curricular and educational records relating to their child as defined within the Education (Pupil Information) (England) Regulations 2005.
+Under the GDPR and the Data Protection Act 2018 an individual (e.g. pupil, parent or member of staff) has a right to request access to their own personal information.
+In certain circumstances requests may be made by a parent on behalf of their child (see explanation below).

+The Education (Pupil Information) (England) Regulations 2005 gives parents the right of access to curricular and educational records relating to their child.